Philip Salter and Peter Mattick see huge potential for direct marketing and customer communications in Australia, founding Salmat.

 Acquisition of ePLDT's 51% holding in the Philippines operation.

 Salmat purchases SalesForce, one of Australia's largest call centre and customer sales providers.

 Salmat sells its Philippines holding to ClientLogic Corporation and maintains a strategic alliance to offer services to the region.

-Dialect Interactive is purchased, a leading provider of SMS, IVR and web-hosted services and now known as Salmat Interactive.
-Launches successful bid for VeCommerce, a specialist provider of voice recognition services.
-Aframe (now Salmat eLearning), an online learning and training program service, is also acquired.
+Dialect Interactive is purchased, a leading provider of SMS, IVR and web-hosted services.
+A successful bid for VeCommerce, a specialist provider of voice recognition services (now Salmat Speech Solutions) and Aframe (now Salmat Learning and Development), an online learning and training program service, is also acquired.

 Salmat launches Lasoo.com.au, an online catalogue and pre-shopping search engine, and merges its Business Process Outsourcing (BPO) operations with HPA, a key BPO service provider.

-Today, Salmat employs more than 7,000 people, with operations in eight countries and every State across Australia.
+Today, Salmat employs more than 3,000 people, with operations in Australia, New Zealand and the Philippines.